CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 n = 3.
 For tiff files, n = 2.

-If point clouds are saved to a file for long-term storage or to free memory, they should be saved as comma-separated value files where each each point lies on its own line and is represented as a triple of xyz coordinates.
+If point clouds are saved to a file for long-term storage or to free memory, CAJAL's convention is to save them as comma-separated value files where each each point lies on its own line and is represented as a triple of xyz coordinates.

 You can use :func:`numpy.savetxt` to write a point cloud to file.